symfony/symfony-docs/components/var_dumper/advanced.rst

 A dumper is responsible for outputting a string representation of a PHP variable, using a :class:`Symfony\\Component\\VarDumper\\Cloner\\Data` object as input.
-The destination and the formatting of this output vary with dumpers and are influenced by two environment variables:
+The destination and the formatting of this output vary with dumpers.

-* If ``DUMP_STRING_LENGTH`` is set, then the length of a string is displayed next to its content.
-* If ``DUMP_LIGHT_ARRAY`` is set, then arrays are not displayed completely.

 This component comes with an :class:`Symfony\\Component\\VarDumper\\Dumper\\HtmlDumper` for HTML output and a :class:`Symfony\\Component\\VarDumper\\Dumper\\CliDumper`